eigenvivek/eigenvivek.github.io/_posts/2022-07-06-conjugate-gradient.md

     Notes from the Medical Vision Group's summer reading of *Numerical Optimization* by J. Nocedal, Stephen J. Wright, 1999.
 </span>

-1. To derive the linear conjugate gradient method, and
+1. To derive the conjugate gradient method,
+2. Implement and benchmark various versions with Julia, and
-2. Explain the connection between eigenvalues and the convergence rate.
+3. Explain the connection between eigenvalues and the convergence rate.

 ## Setup

-The goal of the linear conjugate gradient algorithm is to iteratively solve linear systems of the form
+The goal of the conjugate gradient algorithm is to iteratively solve linear systems of the form

 $$Ax = b \,,$$